wwwted/MySQL-HOWTOs/howtos/install.md

                       mysql57 -> /path/to/mysql-bins
 ```
 If you have any problmes starting MySQL verify that configuration in my.cnf is correct.

-Rememver that you must manually run the "bash$ . .setenv" command before executing any commands or scripts otherwice they will fail.
+!!!
+Rememver that you must manually run the "bash$ . .setenv" command before executing any commands or scripts otherwice they will fail !!!

 Install/start MySQL:
 ```